Skip to main content

 How do I calculate holiday pay for irregular hours?

-Calculating holiday pay for staff with irregular hours changed in 2024 and 2025.
+Calculating holiday pay for staff with irregular hours changed in 2024 and 2025, with reforms effective for leave years starting on or after 1 April 2024.
 You can now legally use the 12.07% accrual method, applying it to the hours worked in the pay period.

-Indeed, when calculating holiday pay for irregular hours using the 52-week reference period, you can go back up to 2 years (or 104 weeks) to find weeks with pay in them.
+When calculating holiday pay for irregular hours using the 52-week reference period, you can go back up to 2 years (or 104 weeks) to find weeks with pay in them, excluding weeks where the worker was off sick on SSP, on statutory leave, or received no pay.

 Detailed calculation examples